Customers are getting used to an online purchase, or visiting your website and taking a look at the product before actually paying for it.

 If customers go through that flow, their data will be added to the categories you have just created.
 You can have as many checkpoints in your chatbot flow as you want so you no longer have to collect data manually by reading and picking them from customers’ conversations anymore.

-To learn how to save data with Checkpoint, you may take a look at our detailed instruction here.
+To learn how to save data with Checkpoint, you may take a look at our detailed instructions here.

 Another feature BotStar provides that can help you manage orders more effectively is the Tag feature.
 This feature can help you categorize your customer status, order status,…depending on your needs, or it can even be used to define the target customers and send them a private message via the Facebook messenger (For Facebook messenger users only).